 It’s pretty simple.
 I can also check my transaction records real time.

 Parked question(This is now answered, click the related article)

 So since I’m quite new to this I’ll be parking a question here, which I’m gonna update this once I knew the answer.
 The thing is I’m quite confused about how the interest works.
 I have a regular credit card and I haven’t been charged an interest ever.
 I usually pay my bills before due.
 Based on my understanding with credit cards, you’ll only get charged with the interest rate if you missed your dues.

-Last thing is repayment.
-I’m not yet sure if you can pay it before billing date.
+The last thing is the repayment.
+I’m not yet sure if you can pay it before the billing date.
 I guess you should be able to do that.
 However, I haven’t tried.
 Also, when I check “Manage credit”, it only shows me how much was already used.
-Then when I click pay, it says 0 php charges on due.
-But I’ll try to figure it out on pay day.
+Then when I click pay, it says 0 PHP charges on due.
+But I’ll try to figure it out on payday.